ccbrown/api-fu/README.md

 fu.ServeGraphQL(w, r)
 ```

+API-fu also has first-class support for common patterns such as nodes that are queryable using global ids.
 See the examples directory for more complete example code.

 ## Features